In California, health plan members have many rights, and we have some new rights under health care reform.

 - To choose a doctor in your health plan's network.

-- To change to another doctor in the network if you are not satisfied with your doctor.
+- To change to another doctor in the network if you are not satisfied with your doctor or specialist.

 - To get a copy of your records (you may be charged for the copying).